-On our journey to understand how to drive sales to an ecommerce store, we’ve looked at devising a strategy (the overarching plan), creating a basic digital marketing plan, and how to calculate a budget.
+On our journey to understand how to drive sales to an ecommerce store, we’ve looked at devising a strategy (the overarching plan), creating a basic marketing plan, and how to calculate a budget.

 But, we’re yet to discuss measuring performance.
 Today we will look at setting Key Performance Indicators or KPIs that help you focus on achieving your goals.
 Without setting ecommerce marketing KPIs, you’ll never know if your strategy and tactics are working.

 Don’t worry if you don’t know what a KPI is or if you’ve never set a goal, as you’ll know exactly how to by the end.
 I’ll even give you a few to start with.

 I think it’s critical for ecommerce founders to set and use KPIs across their business, including marketing, procurement, and delivery.
 However, many I’ve talked to don’t have these measurements in place.

 Let’s explore how setting and tracking ecommerce marketing KPIs can transform your ecommerce brand.